Nginx as a Reverse Proxy: Configuration and Best Practices

 Handling TLS

-Nginx commonly centralizes TLS certificates so backend services run plain HTTP:
+Nginx commonly centralizes TLS certificates so backend services run plain HTTP.
+Proper certificate and encryption management is part of a broader cloud security strategy.

 server {